 Talent adding sodium hydroxide to the tube and turning of the phenol-red indicator from yellow to red

-Talent adding the cell suspension drop-wise while swirling the tube
+Talent adding the cell suspension drop-wise while swirling the tube TEXT: 0.75 x 106 cells per ECT

 Mix the suspension by gently pipetting up and down only once, using a serological pipette with a wide bore tip, to avoid bubble formation and minimize the shear stress [1].
 Gently swirl the tube ten times to ensure a complete mixture [2].
 Keep the centrifuge tube containing ECT hydrogel mixture on ice throughout the casting process [3].